DonBoscoBlaiseA/AWS-Cloud-Practitioner-Notes/AWS Notes.md

 AWS Savings Plan: Similar discounts as RI but simplified purchasing process.
 There are 3 types of savings plan: Compute savings plan, EC2 instance savings plan, sagemaker savings plan(simpler than RI. i.e. no need to choose between standard/convertible, regional/zonal etc.)
 ![Savings Plan](image-15.png)
-*Sagemaker is EC2 for ML
+*Sagemaker is EC2 for ML(to build, train and deploy ML models)

 Zero Trust Model: Trust no one, verify everything.
 Identity is the primary security perimeter(first line of defense) in zero trust model.
 Old way used Network Centric: Focused on firewalls and VPNs to secure data.
 Eg. data cant be accessed from locations which are outside of premise.
 New way uses Identity Centric: Where no matter where you are(on premise or outside premise), needs to authenticate inorder to access data(no trust given, even if on premise).
 Identity Centric way augments Network centric way